rmosolgo/graphql-ruby/guides/type_definitions/scalars.md

 - `Boolean`, like a JSON or Ruby boolean (`true` or `false`)
 - `ID`, which a specialized `String` for representing unique object identifiers
 - `ISO8601DateTime`, an ISO 8601-encoded datetime
+- `JSON`, like JSON or Ruby hashes, arrays, strings, integers, floats, booleans and nils.
+This should be used judiciously because it subverts the GraphQL type system.

 Fields can return built-in scalars by referencing them by name: